yogeshmsc-cloudys/apache-beam-gcs-to-bigquery/README.md

-# apache-beam-gcs-to-bigquery

-# Load data from Google Cloud Storage bucket to Bigquery table with transformation.
+# Load data from Google Cloud Storage bucket to Bigquery table with transformations by Apache Beam.

 ## Pre-requisites: